“Maximize building performance of this historic building…”

-Louisville’s transit agency is taking steps to improve energy efficiency and preserve Union Station.
+Louisville’s transit agency (TARC) set forth great effort to improve energy efficiency and preserve Union Station.
 The longtime railroad station originally opened in 1891 with TARC taking over the site in 1979.
-The current heating and air-conditioning systems were last upgraded at that time, making the upgrade of the systems a priority.
-Kerr-Greulich Engineers, Inc. has been consulting on this project for several years to help maximize building performance.
-The historical nature of the building made adding HVAC to the building a very intensive design exercise.
-Envelope improvement and pressure testing of the facility ensures the HVAC system will perform as expected and the energy use of the building will be minimized.
+The heating and air-conditioning systems were approximately 30 years in age, rendering upgrades to the systems a priority.
+Kerr-Greulich Engineers, Inc. consulted on this project for several years assisting to maximize building performance.
+This particular project consisted of commissioning the mechanical systems.
+The HVAC system improvements save TARC approximately $60,000 annually on heating costs.